 Meeting in person tends to build trust and confidence between the parties collaborating more deeply and effectively than meeting virtually can.

 Again, collaboration between people and teams traditionally happened in-person, and a lot of that connection can be lost when people are interacting via computer screens instead.
-This human connection is a key element of in-person meetings that can’t be replicated virtually.
+According to this Manteca property management company this human connection is a key element of in-person meetings that can’t be replicated virtually.

 Disadvantages of In-Person Meetings